redhat-documentation/supplementary-style-guide/CONTRIBUTING.md

 2. Use the following command to build the guide:

    ```
-   $ asciidoctor master.adoc
+   $ asciidoctor main.adoc
    ```

-This generates a `master.html` file that you can now view in a browser.
+This generates a `main.html` file that you can now view in a browser.

 ## Contributing guidelines